luomus/geoconverter_2/README.md

 - Asynchronous processing for large files
 - **Unique conversion IDs**: Each combination of file and parameters gets a unique ID to prevent conflicts
 - Docker containerization for easy deployment
-- RESTful API with comprehensive status tracking
+- RESTful API with status tracking

 ## API Endpoints